ltlmaps/ShakaPlaces_DAPP/README.md

 Good DAOs are fun.
 They spark joy.
 If you don't have this, no one will put up with the trials and tribulations of Web3 technology and decentralized governance.
 The system needs to adapt to the needs of members, not the other way around.
 If you find yourself adapting your workflows in awkward ways to adapt to the limitations of your DAO you're doing it wrong.
 The structure of your should evolve as the needs and goals of the members evolve.
 Adapt or die.

-MVP FUND DAO
+# MVP FUND DAO

 Starting with MVP FUND DAO, the Founders, Seeders, and Advisors are using an Aragon DAO Company Template which uses transferable tokens to represent ownership stake.
 Decisions are made based on stake-weighted voting.
 The native token of the Launch DAO will be $LTLVOTE.
 The Founders will receive 45%, Seeders will receive 45%, and Advisors will get 10%.
 The support will be set to 62%, which means more than 62% of the voting shares need to be present at a vote.
 The minimum will be set to 62%, meaning for a proposal to be passed it must be approved by at least 62%.

 The funds from the seeders and the initial supply of the $LTL token will be kept in the MVP FUND DAO treasury.
 MVP FUND DAO will also have Aragon Agent activated and we will possibly develop integrations for Uniswap pool allocation and Balancer pool allocation control directly into the DAO.

-LiveTheLifeTV DAO
+# LiveTheLifeTV DAO

 LiveTheLifeTV DAO will be the DAO that is controlled by the $LTL community.
 The LiveTheLifeTV DAO will have full control over the protocol and the features that are built into it.

-Scope of Work

-First DAO Charter
+# First DAO Charter

 IMPORTANT NOTE: This is an alpha release of a potential model DAO Charter for the DAO's wishing to function as unincorporated association. https://livethelife.tv/dao/

-First 10K Experiment
+# First 10K Experiment

 The DAO is a decentralized organization initialized in Jan of 2021 and has a maximum of 100 unique stakeholder addresses.
 Community investment DAO led by founders and builders.
 A private investment club that distributes to the community via a DAO and a bonding curve.
 Thesis: DeFi tools to tokenize media, travel & real estate.
 Aragon has key functions such as integrated treasury management and fundraising modules